 Write fresh content and optimise it regularly

 A tactic that is far too often overlooked is writing fresh content and optimising it regularly.
 Google wants to know that the information on your website is up to date – and your prospects do, too.

 Which article do you think will come out on top: An article on website design from five years ago or one from last week that includes far more up-to-date information?
 I’ll leave that with you.

-Stay ahead of the competition (and improve your authority in the eyes of Google) by creating content regularly and optimising it for search terms that your target audience are using.
+Stay ahead of the competition (and improve your authority in the eyes of Google) by creating content regularly and optimising it for search terms that your target audience is using.
 Whilst it's important to follow the latest trends to find new subjects to write about, another really useful exercise is reviewing your old content to see if any articles that are already ranking can be improved with a refresh.

 Use a simple and clear URL structure

 People should be able to work out what your web pages are about at a glance.
 Search engines, too.
 This means keeping your URLs short and sweet where possible.
-No need to add loads of folders and sub folders when one works just fine.
+No need to add loads of folders and sub-folders when one works just fine.

 Set up a Google My Business page

 A Google My Business (GMB) page is free and dictates how your business appears on Google's results pages and Google Maps.
 This includes your business name, location and opening hours key points of contact and other bits of information.
 Having a GMB page also allows you to have and respond to customer reviews (which is incredibly important in today’s referral-based marketing landscape) and add photos.

 A GMB page can increase your business’s visibility significantly – and is particularly useful for businesses that run brick-and-mortar stores.
 In the B2B world, it’s more about giving your prospects the ability to find you if they need to pop in to arrange a meeting.